-Wrong fuel: a guide on what to do if you put petrol in a diesel car
+Misfuelling explained: What to do if you put petrol in a diesel car or vice versa

-Misfuelling your car can be a costly mistake if you try to drive it, but here's what to do if you put petrol in your diesel car
+Misfuelling your car can be a costly mistake but here's what to do if you put the wrong fuel in your car

-Extraordinary as it may sound, motoring organisations say that every three to four minutes here in the UK, another unfortunate motorist will be pumping the wrong fuel into their car’s petrol or diesel tank.
+Pumping the wrong fuel into your car's petrol or diesel tank is a common mistake any motorist can make.
+Extraordinary as it may sound, motoring organisations say that every three to four minutes here in the UK, another unfortunate driver will fill their car with the wrong fuel.

 Mixing petrol in diesel fuel isn’t the end of the world as long as you realise your mistake at the pump.
-Yes you’ll be faced with the hassle and cost of getting your fuel tank pumped, but the real damage can occur when you drive away.
-If you’re unlucky, you could end up with a bill costing literally thousands of pounds.
+While you’ll be faced with the hassle and cost of getting your car's fuel tank drained, the real damage can occur when you drive away – which could end up costing you thousands of pounds.

-Spot your mistake quickly as you’re filling up, and there’s a chance you’ll get away scot-free.
+If you spot your mistake quickly as you’re filling up, and there’s a chance you’ll get away scot-free.
 That’s because it’s commonly agreed you can mix up to 5 per cent petrol into diesel fuel without disastrous consequences.
-If there’s no room in the tank to top it up with diesel at the required 95 per cent ratio, you’ll need the services of somebody who can drain the tank.
+If there’s no room in the tank to top it up with diesel at the required 95 per cent ratio, you’ll need to call a tow service to get your car to a service centre where they can drain the tank.

 What happens when you put petrol in a diesel car?